seedwing-io/seedwing-tekton-example/README.md

 ## Generate signing keys

-This will generate keys used to sign artifacts:
+You also need to generate keys used to sign artifacts:

 ``` 4d
 cosign generate-key-pair k8s://tekton-chains/signing-secrets